 This is what you need to do to import a vehicle and apply for a Dutch registration number:

 - You can transport the vehicle from abroad on a trailer or vehicle transporter or you can drive it into the Netherlands yourself.

-- If the vehicle still has a valid foreign Annual test of vehicle safety (APK) you can request that it be transferred.
-You must then provide the original foreign APK report.
-For more information, go to Conditions for transferring a foreign APK.
+- If the vehicle still has a valid foreign APK, you can request to have it transferred.
+You must then hand over the original proof of approval.
+For more information, see Conditions for transferring a foreign APK.

 - On the day of the appointment, you can drive to the inspection station with a one-day registration number (Dutch article) or the valid foreign registration number.